Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Periareolar Breast Lift Surgery (Donut)

-This operation is appealing in concept because it limits the scar to a line that runs around the border of the areola.
+This technique for breast lifts is appealing in concept because it limits the scar to a line that runs around the border of the areola.
 The idea is to remove an oval shaped area of skin from around the areola so that when the skin at the edge of the oval is sewed to the smaller circle formed by the areola, a tightening and lifting will occur.
 The big problem with this breast lift technique was that the scars tended to spread because of tension.

 Dr. Louis Benelli of Paris made a wonderful breast lift contribution when he suggested weaving a purse-string suture under the skin at the border of the oval.
 When this is tightened and a knot is placed, it brings the big oval down to the size of the smaller circle, so that healing can occur without excessive tension.